-There are many natural treasures such as speckled shells, unusual pebbles, driftwood that has sailed in from far off places, strange looking sponges, tangled seaweed and even shark egg cases can be found.
+There are many natural treasures such as fossils, speckled shells, unusual pebbles, driftwood that has sailed in from far off places, strange looking sponges, tangled seaweed and even shark egg cases can be found.
 Perhaps you will uncover some nuggets of weathered glass, glittering like precious gems on the sand or in rock pools.

 Report Valuable Findings